probot/smee.io/README.md

 ## Usage

 Smee is a webhook payload delivery service - it receives webhook payloads, and sends them to listening clients.
-You can generate a new channel by visiting https://smee.io, and get a unique URL to sent payloads to.
+You can generate a new channel by visiting https://smee.io, and get a unique URL to send payloads to.

 > **Heads up**!
 Smee.io is intended for use in development, not for production.
 It's a way to inspect payloads through a UI and receive them on a local machine, not as a proxy for production applications.